COACHING STAFF

 Assistant Coach, Video

-Jamie Pringle, a native of Picton, Ontario is entering his ninth season with the Calgary Flames coaching staff after three seasons as the video coach with the Florida Panthers.
+The 2024-25 season was Pringle's 14th with the Flames coaching staff after three seasons as the video coach with the Florida Panthers.
 Prior to that, Pringle spent the 2006-07 and 2007-08 seasons as the video coach for Hockey Canada.

-Pringle was part of the staff for all international events including winning gold at the 2007 IIHF World Championship and winning gold at the 2007 and 2008 IIHF World Junior Championships.
-Pringle worked with Brent Sutter during the 2008 World Junior team Super Series against Russia.
+The Picton, Ontario native was part of the staff for all international events including winning gold at the 2007 IIHF World Championship and winning gold at the 2007 and 2008 IIHF World Junior Championships.
 Pringle spent the 2004-05 and 2005-06 seasons as the assistant coach with the Kingston Frontenacs (OHL) after four seasons as the assistant coach with the Belleville Bulls (1999-2004) where he helped earn the OHL title in 1999.

 Jamie and his wife Karen have two children: Brendan and Brooke.